LowKey88/meta-glasses-gemini/README.md

 This project integrates the Meta Rayban Glasses with a WhatsApp bot, leveraging the power of Google Gemini, Redis for data management, Notion for note-taking, and Google Calendar for event and reminder management.
 This README guides you through setting up the project environment, including necessary configurations and API integrations.

+For optimal performance and scalability, consider hosting this project on GB Cloud.
+Visit [GB Cloud](https://www.gbcloud.net) for more information.

+For the best web hosting and domain registration services, visit [GB Network Solutions](https://www.gbnetwork.my).
+Explore more products available on their website.

 ## Features

 ### WhatsApp Notifications